IN2-Moist/2Take1-Moist-Script/README.md

 - Remove blacklist (list of players on the list)

 #### Modder Protex Detect
-- Custom SEP
-- Netevent Hook
+- Netevent Hook (Experimental NetEvent Modder Detection)

-- Weather Timer
-- Logging Shit
+##### Logging Shit
 - Log in Game Chat
-- Log Netevents to File
+- Log Netevents to File (Ouput all Received NetEvents to a log file)
-- Hook Script Events & Log to File
+- Hook Script Events & Log to File (Output and Log Script Events to a log file)
+- Log event hash only (Hash logger)

 #### Orbital Room Block